mgamio/blog/_posts/2022-08-27-the-ubiquitous-language.md

 - The vendor communicates to the development team that its internal API describes a *mediaAssetID* attribute to uniquely identify an image object in its domain.
 - Email interactions occur to clarify how to build a URL path to retrieve the final image object using the *mediaAssetID* attribute.

+We want to introduce business terminology into our variable names

 ## Understand business concepts before translating them into source code